clearpath-docs/warthog-sphinx-tutorials/doc/WarthogUpdate.rst

     Accessing Warthog's MCU requires access to several hard-to-get-to parts of the robot.
 Unless absolutely necessary, we do not recommend re-flashing the robot's MCU firmware.

-You need to use an external PC to update Warthog's firmware.
+You need to use an external PC to update Warthog's MCU firmware.
 You cannot use Warthog's internal PC, as installing the firmware requires power-cycling the MCU.
 Warthog's MCU controls the power supply to the internal PC.
 These instructions assume the external PC is running some flavour of Linux with access to Clearpath's ROS packages.